-This classification differs from the one adopted for the profit and loss account, in which, in accordance with the approach commonly used by insurance groups, income from financial investments is presented in operating income.
+This classification differs from the one adopted for the income statement, in which, in accordance with the approach commonly used by insurance groups, income from financial investments is presented in operating income.
 This presentation, which is consistent with the one adopted by banking sector groups pursuant to ANC Recommendation No. 2013-04 relating to the format of consolidated financial statements of banking sector institutions, allows for more consistent cash flow statement presentation for bancassurance groups.